-{\obs We explain briefly why we introduce conditions $(1)$ and $(2)(a)$.
-First, note that these conditions guarantee that the random paths thus obtained are truly trajectories, i.e are functions.
-In order to do that, we require $\delta \in (0,1/3)$.
-This guarantee that, with high probability, the family of random polygonal curves starting from $\mathcal{B}_n$ are paths well defined.
+\begin{rem} We explain briefly why we introduce conditions $(1)$ and $(2)(a)$ above.
+We require $\delta \in (0,1/3)$ in order to guarantee that, with high probability, the family of random polygonal curves starting from $\mathcal{B}_n$ are functions.
 Also, $\delta > 1/4$ and $\alpha \in (0,1)$ implies that, with high probability, this family of curves is contained in $\mbox{int} (\mathcal{A}_n)$.
-Also, we observe that the events defining conditions $(1)$ and $(2)(a)$ occur with probability going to zero exponentially fast.
-Then the modifications in the random paths with respect to the tentative description given in the introduction imposed by these two conditions are not significant when $n$ is large enough.}
+Then note that the events defining conditions $(1)$ and $(2)(a)$ occur with probability going to zero exponentially fast.
+These conditions impose modifications in the random paths described in the tentavive description given in the introduction.
+The properties just described say that these modifications are not significant when $n$ is large enough. \end{rem}

-\subsection{The Brownian Web: Characterization}
+\subsection{The Brownian Web: characterization}

 First, we give a brief description of the BW which follows closely the description given in \cite{ss}, see also \cite{FINR} and the appendix in \cite{ss1}.
 Consider the extended plane $\bar{\mathbb{R}}^2 = [-\infty,\infty]^2$ as the completion of $\mathbb{R}^2$ under the metric